Exploring emotional development for strengthening community resilience

 Toolfaire is a word that always goes mocked when a friend or a colleague who is outside the world of lifelong non-formal learning is hearing about it in a discussion.
 I always needed to explain what is it, why developing and testing learning tools is important, how it is serving the work that we are doing within the development sector, how it is transferable and applicable to different realities.

 Personally what I like in the Toolfaire is the fact that having over a hundred person who is dedicating their time to create, test, develop, and adopt tools for learning.
 There is a tremendous amount of creativity there.
-Having a group of practitioner who are willing for learning, exchanging and reflecting is what characterise the work we are all doing and contributing to through the Erasmus Plus program and in other areas where we have organizations and individuals who are adopting similar approaches, advocating for the non-formal learning and for the recognition of the youth work.
+Having a group of a practitioner who is willing for learning, exchanging and reflecting is what characterise the work we are all doing and contributing to through the Erasmus Plus program and in other areas where we have organizations and individuals who are adopting similar approaches, advocating for the non-formal learning and for the recognition of the youth work.

-In the 13th edition 2018, the Toolfaire that took place in Croatia with the title #PowerUp which will be the word that we will all use and be motivated with until the next year edition.
+In the 13th edition 2018, the Toolfaire that took place in Croatia with the title #PowerUp which will be the word that we will all use and be motivated with until next year edition.
 What matters with the learning tools it is not to create them from scratch, or even to invent new ones… we have so many learning tools, we are already using them, some of them are becoming like classics and sometimes you hear the trainers discussing among themselves in a certain activity, let us facilitate “a new mosque in Sleepyville” after we “cross the river” or do “Stella”.
 Our work is growing and we are developing ourselves as well.
 If you are already involved in this then, this would be for 10, 20 or even more years of experience.

 The amount of knowledge that we are exposed to is tremendous.
 The level of reflections and which “questions” we are developing for the debriefing, the whole mindset behind running the series of inter-related activities and building up where the learner is the center of this whole process.
 Even the design of the room and how to place the chairs in a circle and without tables are involved.
 All the details seem to matter very much and they are an integral part of facilitating learning and ensuring the learning process to take place in a fun, relaxed and most importantly safe way.